BOOK

 Evocative photographs capturing sweeping, cinematic fashion stories and intimate portraits of celebrities, all tinged with the photographer's gritty realism.
 Big closeups, grainy film, deep dark-lined eyes, creased foreheads and dusty landscapes seem sensual and erotic.
-From a very young, unknown Kate Moss to rock legend Keith Richards, "my important pictures happen when I get into a 'dance' with the subject, this is the part that is untamed, and for me the most interesting."
-French Vogue, "intense and poetic", Spanish Vogue, "iconic imagery, capturing what is hidden behind the character."
+From a very young, unknown Kate Moss to rock legend Keith Richards, “my important pictures happen when I get into a 'dance' with the subject, this is the part that is untamed, and for me the most interesting."

 Musee ‘Showcasing a photographer who could see through the thin veneer of immortality promised by celebrity and instead, showed us character.’